jifengwu2k/text2pdf/README.md

 bash txt2pdf.sh *.txt
 ```

-This will create `input_file.pdf` in the same directory.

 ## How It Works

 1. The script first validates the input file exists and is readable